Ruakij/SpawnerDrops/README.md

 Bukkit-Plugin for Spawner Place&Block configs.
 Can differenciate between generated and placed blocks by admins or users.
-Suports custom messages for all actions.
+Supports custom messages for all actions.

 <br>